 Medicare features both initial enrollment periods and yearly enrollment periods for Part C and Part D. There are numerous restrictions as to when you may sign up, so be sure and visit the official Medicare website for further information.
 Your enrollment period may vary based on whether you’re newly eligible or already enrolled, whether you’re newly eligible because of a disability, whether or not you have Part A coverage, and a host of other factors.

-Since Part D is basically a supplemental drug-focused plan rather than a comprehensive health care plan, it often works in concert with your existing insurance.
+Part D plans work in concert with existing insurance because they’re supplemental drug-focused plans rather than comprehensive healthcare plans.
 If you have employer or union health coverage, COBRA, Medigap, Medicaid, or you use a long-term care facility, food stamps, or HUD housing assistance, you’ll want to read about how Part D functions in your particular case.
 If you currently have veterans’ benefits, TRICARE military benefits, Indian Health Services, or Federal Employee Health Benefits (FEHB), you will probably want to keep your existing coverage.